stevenluongo/passport-authentication/README.md

   <h1 align="center">Passport Authentication</h1>
   <p align="center">
-    Authentication system using <a href="https://www.passportjs.org/">Passport.js</a> built with a clean architecture approach. <br/>Built for re-use over a multitude of projects, un-tied to a specific framework and database.
+    Authentication system using <a href="https://www.passportjs.org/">Passport.js</a> built with a clean architecture approach. <br/>Built for re-use over a multitude of projects, un-tied to a specific framework or database.
   </p>
   <br/>
 </p>